On a problem of optimal transport under marginal martingale constraints: Other cost functions---other optimal martingale couplings

 \subsection{Cost functions of the form $c(x,y)=h(y-x)$}

 \begin{them} Assume that the cost function $c(x,y)$ is given by $h(y-x) $ for some function $ h$ which is twice continuously differentiable.
-If affine functions $x\mapsto ax+b$ meet $h'(x)$ in less than $k$ points and $\pi$ is an optimal transport plan, then there exists a disintegration $(\pi_x)_{x\in\R}$ such that for any $x\in\R$ at least one of the two following statements holds
+If affine functions $x\mapsto ax+b$ meet $h'(x)$ in at most $k$ points and $\pi$ is an optimal transport plan, then there exists a disintegration $(\pi_x)_{x\in\R}$ such that for any $x\in\R$ at least one of the two following statements holds: